SwordSalesman/ConcordCharacterCreator/README.md

 -   Fix the divine lore per sphere giving known ceremonies thing, you know the one.
 -   Fix the full stop paragraph thing in approvals
+-   When a player submits a character after they've been approved, their approval still reads 'approved'.
+This is treated as 'pending' by the approval window, need to make sure this is reflected in the exported sheet.

 ## 🚀 Live Site